-Е Voting items
+Voting items

-Board of Directors recommends you e FOR each of the following:
+The Board of Directors recommends you vote FOR each of the following:

-1 .
-01 Election of Directors Nominees Selim A. Bassoul
+- 1. Election of Directors Nominees O1 Selim A. Bassoul

-02 Sarah Palisi Chapin
+- 02 Sarah Palisi Chapin

-03 Robert B. Lamb
+- 03 Robert B. Lamb

-04 John R. Miller III
+- 04 John R. Miller III

-05 Gordon O'Brien
+- 05 Gordon O'Brien

-06 Philip G. Putnam
+- 06 Philip G. Putnam

-07 Sabin C. Streeter
+- 07 Sabin C. Streeter

-Board of Directors recommends you e FOR proposals 2, 3 and 4.
+The Board of Directors recommends you vote FOR proposals 2, 3 and 4.

-R1.0.0.51160 2 Approval, by an advisory vote, of the 2013 compensation of the Company's named executive officers, as disclosed pursuant to the compensation disclosure rules of the Securities and Exchange Commission ("SEC");

-0000200008_3 R1.0.0.51160 3 Amendment of the Company's Restated Certificate of Incorporation to increase the number of authorized shares of comon stock frem 47,500,000 to 95,000,000;
+- 2 Approval, by an advisory vote, of the 2013 compensation of the Company's named executive officers, as disclosed pursuant to the compensation disclosure rules of the Securities and Exchange Commission ("SEC"); - 3 Amendment of the Company's Restated Certificate of Incorporation to increase the number of authorized shares of common stock from 47,500,000 to 95,000,000;